exarobibliologist/Curious-Expedition-OP-Mod/README.md

 OP Character
 -----
-Only comes eqipped with the OP objects listed below (like you would need anything else!?)
+Only comes equipped with the OP Chest of Bags (but you'll be able to get the other OP gear in short order.)

 A overpowered lizard warrior with +40 health, and several perks